 Richard Ngo is an associate in our Financial Services Group.
 Richard’s practice focuses on corporate and commercial law, including representing lenders and borrowers involved in domestic and cross-border lending transactions, and corporate reorganizations.
 Prior to joining Cassels Brock as an associate, Richard summered and articled with the firm.
 During his articles, he gained valuable corporate experience with the Financial Services and Business Law Groups.
 Richard assisted with a number of corporate transactions including financings, mergers and acquisitions, and cross-border insolvencies and restructurings.

-Richard graduated from the University of Windsor Faculty of Law.
-At law school, he was actively involved within the Windsor Law community.
-During his first and second year, he volunteered at Community Legal Aid, representing underserviced community members in criminal, provincial offences and landlord-tenant matters, as a caseworker and then as a litigator.
-He was also part of the Peer Mentorship Program, where he was a mentor to first year law students, as well as a member of the Ask Law Committee, acting as the first point of contact for incoming students.
+Richard received his J.D. from the University of Windsor.
+While at the University of Windsor, he volunteered at Community Legal Aid, representing underserviced community members in criminal, provincial offences and landlord-tenant matters, as a caseworker, and then as a litigator.
+He was also a member of the Peer Mentorship Program, acting as a mentor to first year law students.

-Richard graduated with Distinction from the University of Toronto where he received his Honours Bachelor of Arts degree in International Relations and Criminology.
-While there, he was a member of the Music Club and a piano tutor.
+Richard graduated with Distinction from the University of Toronto, where he received his Honours Bachelor of Arts degree in International Relations and Criminology.